trisiegt/iGetPM/README.md

 The message looks similar to this.
 Don't worry though, there's no malware on this repository.
 After the hive has finished installing, click OK.
+Next, we need to add iGet to PATH.
+Doing so will let iGet run anywhere, so you don't need to ***cd*** into the install directory.
+Open the start menu, and type in "path".
+If it comes up with "Edit environment variable", click on it.
+Then, at the top, click Path then Edit.
+On the first EMPTY line, copy "C:\Program Files (x86)\Tristan Carpenter\iGetPM" WITH the speechmarks.
+Click Done.

 Eureka! iGet is installed!
+Run iGet by typing "iGet" in the Command Prompt.

+## What can you do with iGet?
+Currently, iGet is a COMPLETELY experimental project.
+It only has ONE command, and relies on Microsoft Edge.
+That command is "OperaBrowser" (cAsE SeNsItIvE!), and it downloads Opera.
+Every single command tells Microsoft Edge to visit a MediaFire page that automatically downloads your file without any user input.
+Every downloaded file goes automatically to your "Downloads" folder.

+###### REMEMBER!
+iGet is still in Alpha pre-release.
+That means that the package manager can have unexpected bug splats.

 # Help and support